-POLICY 32.6.4: Local Mixed Use Activity Center may be located on property as small as one lot, but limited to a maximum of one platted block.
+POLICY 32.6.4: Local Mixed-Use Activity Centers may be located on property as small as one lot, but are limited to a maximum of one platted block.

 POLICY 32.6.5: Connections between the commercial use and the immediate neighborhood are required.
 These connections should include pedestrian and bicycle facilities.